 Grow Your Own

-If you’re looking for a fuss-free guide for how to plant up summer-flowering bulbs, or your very own herb garden then look no further.
+If you’re looking for a fuss-free guide for how to plant up spring-flowering bulbs, or your very own herb garden then look no further.
 Alongside our friends at Woodlodge we’re bringing you step-by-step how-to guides so you can grow your own at home!

 Don’t forget we’re always on hand for any tips or advice here at Torwood Garden Centre, just pop in store or give us a call with any questions you have.

 A range of pots and containers can be used to plant bulbs, however their depth will determine how many layers you can plant.

 Choose your pot.
 We have a new range of pots in the garden centre, or a simple terracotta bowl would also be perfect.

 Drainage – make sure your chosen container has at least one drainage hole.
 Use pieces of terracotta to cover the hole and prevent soil building up.